MagicCube/mxframework-core/documents/getting-started.md

 {% include JB/setup %}

 # Setup Development Environment

 ## Download
 The latest build of MXFramework is hosted on GitHub.
+Click on the following link to download the source code from GitHub.
 > [https://github.com/MagicCube/mxframework-core/archive/master.zip](https://github.com/MagicCube/mxframework-core/archive/master.zip)